jgranstrom/sass-extract/README.md

 ##### Bundled plugins

 There are some bundled plugins that comes with the library.
-To use them simply `require('sass-extract/plugins/<plugin>')` and add them to the plugin array of the extraction options.
+To use them simply `require('sass-extract/lib/plugins/<plugin>')` and add them to the plugin array of the extraction options, or specify them by module name such as `{ plugins: ['minimal'] }`.

 - **serialize**: Get a serialized variant of each variable instead of a deconstructed object.
 E.g. `123px` is extracted as `{ value: 123px }` instead of the default `{ value: 123, unit: 'px' }`
 - **compact**: Remove all metadata about variables and only output the actual value for each variable